MCG-NJU/TIA/README.md

 cd data
 bash download_datasets.sh
 ```
+Still under construction, we will upload to google drive soon!

 You can also prepare all the datasets following [DA-Faster RCNN](https://github.com/yuhuayc/da-faster-rcnn), [SCL](https://github.com/harsh-99/SCL) and [HTCN](https://github.com/chaoqichen/HTCN).
 It is also important to note that we have written all the codes for **Pascal VOC** format.